michaelmika/react-native-simple-native-geofencing/README.md

 | `startMonitoring` | | Start monitoring |
 | `stopMonitoring` | | Stop monitoring |

+The function `monitoringCallback()` gets fired with the parameter of the remaining duration.
 ### Types
 ```
 type GeofenceObject {